 Intern With Us.

-Our 2022 Season is open for intern applications.
-The application portal will close on February 11, 2022.
-We will start reviewing applicants in February 2022.
-If you have any questions, please contact us at email@example.com.
+Our 2022 Season is now closed for intern applications.
+The application portal closed on February 11, 2022 and we have selected our 2022 Intern Company.
+If you have any questions, or are interested in future opportunities, please contact us at firstname.lastname@example.org.

 Four acting interns will be accepted for the 2022 Season.
 Our program provides acting interns the experience to work closely with professional artists and artisans to allow networking possibilities and to strengthen their craft with opportunities to perform in a repertory company.
 Acting interns are auditioned then cast in mainstage productions.
 Interns also rehearse and perform in the annual Fringe Show, a production dedicated to intern performance and design.
 Acting interns also participate in Master Classes taught by the season’s acting professionals on topics ranging from clowning to scene work, and the business of acting to Shakespeare’s verse.
 Acting interns are paid a weekly stipend of $100 and non-locals receive free housing.